bsitati/School-District-Data-Analysis/README.md

 # School District Analysis
-analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+Analyzed the district-wide standardized test results.
+Used every student's math and reading scores, as well as various information on the schools they attend.
+Aggregated the data to and showcase obvious trends in school performance.
-Your final report should include each of the following:
+The final report included each of the following:
 - District Summary
 - School Summary
 - Scores by School Size